Skip to main content

 3. Hard to estimate upfront: Predicting exact resource needs is challenging, especially for new applications or those with variable workloads.
 This uncertainty often leads us to very conservative (and excessive) provisioning decisions.

 4. Limitations when resizing: While cloud providers like AWS allow resource resizing, limitations exist.
-For instance, Amazon EBS volumes can only be modified every 6 hours, making it difficult to adjust to changing needs quickly.
+Amazon EBS volumes can only be modified every 6 hours, making it difficult to adjust to changing needs quickly.

 On top of those issues, which are all financial impact related, over-provisioning can also directly or indirectly contribute to topics such as: